Overview: In this lesson, you will learn how to use Bimify to automatically classify elements.

 After completing this lesson, you will be able to automatically:

-- Classify 3D solids, or block references
+- Classify 3D solids or block references

-- Attach BIM Profiles for linear solids
+- Attach BIM Profiles to linear solids

 - Assign spatial locations to building elements

 - Add elevation views (front, left, right and back) and 1 plan section per floor

 Tutorial: How to automate classification with "Bimify" in BricsCAD BIM